- General Information

 Return to Work Policy and Summary

-Public Act 102-1090 amends the return –to work statute for retired CTPF teachers and administrators.
-The legislation increases the number of days on which a retiree can return to work on a temporary and non-annual or hourly basis without having their benefits cancelled from 120 to 140.
-Additionally, the compensation limits previously in effect have been removed.
-This legislation takes effect July 1, 2022, and expires June 30, 2024.
+On June 5, 2024, the Governor signed legislation extending through June 30, 2027, the statutory provision increasing the number of days per school year on which a retiree can return to work on a temporary and non-annual or hourly basis without having a pension cancelled from 120 to 140.
+This legislation initially became effective on July 1, 2022, with a June 30, 2024, expiration date.

 Working in a Subject Shortage Area